Innovative Capstone Assessment Models Beyond the Thesis in Master’s Psychology Programmes

 Abstract

 African scholars have claimed that African peoples are “notoriously religious”.
 Is this still the case?
 Empirical literature on the subject is meagre.
 Therefore, the objective of this study was to examine the antecedents, triggers and response of secularisation and spirituality among lapsed-Christian young adults in Nairobi, Kenya, the participants were aged between 18 and 35, who were baptised but have abandoned Christian faith in favour of secularisation or non-affiliated spirituality.
 Qualitative data, from semi-structured in-depth interviews among the 14 participants, sampled through a snowball process, was recorded, transcribed verbatim, and analysed by the two authors.
 Eleven emerging themes were identified from 10 h of data.
-The first two themes […]
+The first two […]